bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

   - Site where a user can complete the Blog, Search, and Public Interaction portions listed in the scope
   - Clean, aesthetic, neat site with smooth UI interactions
   - User can easily/efficiently track Calories/macros throughout their day
-?
-Probably need to add more here, unsure of what else is needed. ?

 ## **Success Criteria:**
 [Define what will make this project successful.
 Examples include meeting deadlines, delivering core functionality, or achieving performance benchmarks.]